Meal-Prep-Tracker/CS388-Meal-Prep-Tracker/brainstorming.md

 * Habit: How habit-forming or addictive is this app? :
     * This app could be used any time the user wants to do a new challenge.
 It can be a daily action of doing a daily trivia quiz.
 * Scope: How well-formed is the scope for this app?
     * This app covers the idea of trivia games and allows users to to play, create questions, and view past answered questions and leaderboard.
-This idea lacks the mobile specific features as well as being as unique as our chosen idea.
+This idea lacks the mobile specific features as well as being a fully unique idea.

-**Final app idea chosen: Meal Prep Tracker**
+### Final App Idea Chosen
+We have decided to pursue the Meal Prep Tracker application as it was the most technically challenging, well developed, and provided a topic that would best suit for a mobile application out of our three ideas.